RapidPipeline for Unreal Engine

 Overview

-The RapidPipeline Unreal Engine Integration allows you to use RapidPipeline Actions and Expert 3D Processor features directly within the Unreal Engine Editor via a plugin.
+The RapidPipeline Unreal Engine Integration Plugin enables you to use RapidPipeline Actions directly within the Unreal Engine UI as a plugin.

-Process, optimize, and simplify selected 3D models interactively — all 100% locally.
+Process, optimize & simplify selected 3D models interactively and 100% locally.

 Installation